RealityETH/reality-eth-monorepo/packages/dapp/docs/contracts.rst

 Questions are creating by combining the ID of the template (for example, `2` for the built-in single-select template) with the unicode delimiter characther "␟".

 For example, a simple boolean question intended for the category "news-politics" might use the string:
-``"Did Donald Trump win the 2016 US presidential election?␟news-politics␟en``
+``Did Donald Trump win the 2016 US presidential election?␟news-politics␟en``

-A question with multiple outcomes will need the JSON-encoded outcome list passed in, eg ``"Which party's nominee won the 2016 US presidential election?␟"Democrat","Republican","Libertarian"␟news-politics␟en``
+A question with multiple outcomes will need the JSON-encoded outcome list passed in, eg ``Which party's nominee won the 2016 US presidential election?␟"Democrat","Republican","Libertarian"␟news-politics␟en``

 Asking questions